immutables/immutables.github.io/style.md

   * It will also affect nested packages unless overriden
 + Top level type, where it will affect this and nested value types
 + Nested value type if this does not contradict top-level style in case of [enclosing](#nesting) class.
-+ To an annotation, which in turn will serve as style annotation, applicable for types and packages.
++ Annotation, which in turn will serve as style meta-annotation to annotate types and packages.

 `@Value.Style` as inline style will win over meta-annotation style.